liberland/docs/blockchain/judiciary/initial_proposal.md

 ## Functionality: Dispute Resolution

+### Jurisdiction
+<i>Parties agree on resolving their disputes using the judiciary.
+They may do so for all their relationships or per contract.
+They may indicate the judiciary itself or a specific judge.
+The court can also be set up as an oracle to trigger certain clauses of the contract or to cause execution in ways of escrow.
+Be that as may, the judiciary can only be used when there is a consensual agreement of the parties for the judiciary to be applicable.

+Note: all citizens of Liberland, by the virtue of citizenship, agree to the Liberland judiciary as their general court, especially in disputes with other Citizens of Liberland</i>

+### Simple vs. Complex Process
+<i>Simple</i>

 ### Mediation
 1. A user (Party A) alleges that another user (Party B) has violated the standing body of rules (Liberland Law).
 2. Party A selects a judge (Attorney A) from the available roster, agrees to their terms, and pays collateral plus a transaction fee.